 If you heard that there's a European startup that was getting ready to solve some big problem, what would be your first thought?

-My first thought was no, they won't.
+My first thought was, no, they won't.

-No, there's a reason that there aren't many European startups, or there's no, you know, I don't think there are any unicorns, you know, the ones that are worth more than a billion.
+No, there's a reason that there aren't many European startups or there's no, you know, I don't think there are any unicorns, you know, the ones that are worth more than a billion.

-So basically you get smothered and taxed to death if you're a startup.
+So basically, you get smothered and taxed to death if you're a startup.

-Um I think they're lesser powered.
+I think they're lesser powered.

-Um, but what it does is use way less power.
+But what it does is use way less power.

-Um I've been predicting for a while is that the money involved in running the energy needed for AI is so big, you know, we're talking trillions of dollars,
+Now, what I've been predicting for a while is that the money involved in running the energy needed for AI is so big.

-that uh for sure there will be startups trying to reduce the energy drain for AI, and for sure there will be at least incremental improvements, but probably somebody's gonna come up with you know more than an incremental improvement.
+And for sure, there will be at least incremental improvements, but probably somebody's going to come up with more than an incremental improvement.

-We solve the energy problem.
+We solved the energy problem.

 But what happens if the ones that are fast followers just don't need that much energy?

-So I think that's what's gonna happen.
+So I think that's what's going to happen.

 Well, you may have heard of this in the news.

-Remember how we would always joke.
+Remember how we would always joke?

-Not not seriously.
+Not seriously.

-Now that was the joke, but literally, people are taking the Tylenol and dying.
+But literally, people are taking the Tylenol and dying.

 It's not funny, but if you wonder how strong is brainwashing, there you go.

-Now it's not as strong with every person in every situation, so that's why it's confusing.
+Now, it's not as strong with every person in every situation, so that's why it's confusing.

 But for some people, it is a complete takeover of their mind.

-And I would say that the these uh Tylenol victims, um probably they're victims of not only TikTok or some social media, because they tend to do it you know publicly, but uh yeah, they they've got CDS, plus they've got social media poisoning.
+And I would say that these Tylenol victims, Probably they're victims of not only TikTok or some social media because they tend to do it, you know, publicly.

-Um, she says that NBC is withholding uh a never before seen video of Lee Harvey Oswald near President Uh Kennedy's limo at the moment of the assassination, which would mean that he was not involved in any way in shooting the president, if that's true.
+near President Kennedy's limo at the moment of the assassination, which would mean that he was not involved in any way in shooting the president, if that's true.

-Now, question number one why would NBC be holding it as opposed to let's say our government and some entity?
+Now, question number one: why would NBC be holding it as opposed to, let's say, our government and some entity?

 Why would NBC have the most important video that could ever be?